 Ronald V. Hall Funeral Home of Vidalia is in charge of arrangements.

-To send flowers to the family or plant a tree in memory of Kathy (Edenfield) Clark, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Grahl Moxley, please visit our floral store.

 - Details